Host First Nation casinos are on reserve land and use their gaming proceeds for charitable and religious programs that benefit their community.

 Who are the Host First Nations

-There are currently five Host First Nations casinos operating in Alberta on reserve land:
+There are currently six Host First Nations casinos operating in Alberta on reserve land:

 Stoney Nakoda Resort & Casino (Stoney Nakoda First Nation, Morley)